a-hansen/aon/README.md

 Overview
 --------

-more data types, and preserves the order of object members.
+Aon is another object notation like JSON exception is it more compact has more data types, and preserves the order of object members.
 To be stream friendly, Aon doesn't encode object or list lengths.

 #### Compact